Visit Paris in 2 days: unmissable sights for 48 h & itinerary

 The Monument itself is really stunning.
 The Louvre palace housed the ruling royal family up to when Louis XIV moved to the Palace of Versailles.
 Of course, there are also many world-famous masterpieces to enjoy: The Mona Lisa, the Raft of the Medusa… and also an impressive Egyptology Department.

-Then, take the opportunity to visit the beautiful Tuilerie gardens.
-Next, visit the Orsay Museum, on the other side of the Seine, the Jeu de Paume and the Orangerie Museum.
+Then, take the opportunity to visit the beautiful Tuileries gardens. then, visit the Orsay Museum, on the other side of the Seine.
+If you like museums, you can add the Jeu de Paume or the Orangerie Museum.

 If you’re a fan of Impressionism and painting, the Orsay Museum is a must, particularly with the paintings by the many great masters: Monet, Van Gogh, Gauguin, Renoir…